AIR-FOI-HR/AIR1919i/MobileApp/README.md

-# mobile_app
+## Deno Mobile Application

-Deno Application.
+Deno Mobile Application is a project used for the "Deno Restaurant".

-## Getting Started
+## Flutter

-This project is a starting point for a Flutter application.
+Deno Mobile Application is built in Flutter.

 A few resources to get you started if this is your first Flutter project: